Eshanatnight/dotfiles/dev-env/JetBrains/WSL-CLions-setup.md

 3.In the Environment field, select one of the available WSL distributions.
 The list includes the distributions detected by wsl.exe --list, which includes the imported ones.

-4. Now to start using the toolchain, do the following:
+4.Now to start using the toolchain, do the following:

 - CMake
 - Makefile